sqirradotdev/SquirrelFramework/README.md

 SquirrelFramework is a foundation for developing Godot Engine games.
 It's a set of tools and systems to quickstart your new game project. 🚀

+**IMPORTANT: This addon only supports Godot 3.5 only and does not support Godot 4!**

 # Features

 - Game state management with a special State scene type